shannonxtreme/shannonxtreme.github.io/_projects/Jekyll_Docs.md

 # Jekyll Documentation Contributions

-I regularly contribute to the [Jekyll static site generator documentation](https://jekyllrb.com).
-I keep watch for new documentation issues and work with the repository owners to find solutions and implement them in the docs.
+I contributed to the [Jekyll static site generator documentation](https://jekyllrb.com).
+Watched for new documentation issues and worked with the repository owners to find solutions and implement them in the docs.

 <p class="text-center">